-8.6 Based on the assumptions as contained in paragraph 8.2 and as summarised in paragraph 7.5 above it is estimated that the HRA will have an operating surplus of £11.393 million for 2023-24 which is reflected in the tables above by the proposed transfer to reserves.
-The reserves will be used to fund the capital programme for major repairs and investment in existing stock as well as the development of new build housing.
+- 8.9.
+Based on the assumptions as contained in paragraph 8.5 and as summarised in the table above it is estimated that the HRA will have an operating surplus of £7.816 million for 2024/25 which is reflected in the tables above by the proposed transfer to reserves.
+The reserves will be used to fund the capital programme for major repairs and investment in existing stock as well as the development of new build housing. - 8.10.
+Spend on managing and maintaining the stock equates to 51% of the expenditure incurred in the HRA, 21% depreciation which is put aside for future works to properties and 17% for interest costs.